Skip to main content

 duplicateContent already exists, nothing saved

-Duplicates are handled automatically — re-saving an already-known fact is safe.
+Duplicates are handled automatically - re-saving an already-known fact is safe.
+When status is accepted, the response includes a jobId plus a message for tracking extraction.

 Example